vehjelmtvedt/GoGreen/doc/reports/sprint-reviews/20190318_sprint_review.md

 ### Problem 2: Code reviews
 So far, we have lacked code reviewing, as we have focused on making code suggestions in private communications in WhatsApp.
-Therefore, this week onwards, we will focus more on actually doing the code rewviews
+Therefore, this week onwards, we will focus more on actually doing the code reviews

 ### Problem 3: Cross-merging branches
 So far, we have sometimes been doing cross-merges between branches.
 This is quite an issue at the end, when we want to merge our finished work into develop.
 This also